 I will summarize it for you because we have already explained in this post the main differences between GDPR vs ePrivacy Regulation.

-Basically, GDPR consists of “anonymizing” and protecting our users’ data. ePrivacy is about not being able to individually measure user navigation with any technology.
+Basically, GDPR consists of “anonymizing” and protecting our users’ data. ePrivacy is about not being able to measure user navigation with any technology individually.
 Therefore, if you work with cookies, or with Google Analytics, if you are measuring individually, you are not ePrivacy compliant.